 TN: Yeah.
 So, this is out of nowhere, and this year’s our 40th anniversary ’cause I joined the band in 1979.

 MM: Wow, terrific.
 So, this new album is due out… Do we know when?

 TN: And let’s see.
 What can I tell you about it?
 The producers are Australian.
 They were introduced to us by the executive producer Adam Anders, who’s quite well-known here.
 In fact, what’s interesting about Adam Anders is he has, himself, more charted hits than anyone in history, more than the Beatles, more than Michael Jackson, more than The Stones, more than anybody, mainly because he wrote and produced all of the music for Glee and American Horror Story as well as his own music.
 So, he does hold that title.
 Anyway, he introduced us to Andy and Tom, the production team, a year and a half ago.

 And we started working with them.
 We’d written the songs, but they came in and they produced it.
 And it’s just an amazing album.
 I’m really impressed with it.
 It’s called Transcendence.

-Stream the lead single from Transcendence by Berlin on Spotify:
+Stream Transcendence by Berlin on Spotify:

 MM: So, you’ve been touring but soon you’ll join The B-52s on this big summer tour.
 When you arrive here in Washington, D.C., you’ll be with The B-52s.
 What can we expect from that tour?